cy235/Ansible_MongoDB_Cluster/README.md

  where in configuration cluster no arbiter set is allowed, while both arbiter and secondary sets are allowed in replica sets.
 ## 3. Prerequisite
-1. 3 machines A, B, C installed with CentOS 7, respectively
+1. 3 machines A, B, C installed with CentOS, respectively
 2. set the static IP for each machine
 3. disable the firewall of each machine